replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     The **Restore from Partial backup (Application)** dialog opens.

-1. Under **Type your application slug to continue**, enter the application slug.
+1. Under **Type your application slug to continue**, enter the application slug provided by your software vendor.
+For more information, see [Get the Application Slug](/vendor/vendor-portal-maange-app#slug) in _Managing Applications_.

     ![Restore Partial Snapshot dialog](/images/restore-partial-dialog.png)